Team-AeRoVe-UMIC/Training-Modules/Electronics/Elec_Mat_Link.md

 # Welcome to the Electronics Section
-**So here we will be studying about different electronic eqipments that are majorly used in Drones.**
+**So here we will be studying about different electronic equipments that are majorly used in Drones.**
 **Following are equipment:**
 * Pixhawk(Included with communication sensors) :
 ```sh